kevinfarrugia/crux_csv/README.md

 ## Cron

-You are able to configure a Cron job to execute the script daily and append the results to a CSV file.
+You can configure a Cron job to execute the script daily and append the results to a CSV file.

 **Example**
 ```